 The latest issue of The Fippenny News is

-All Church services
+All Church services are being resumed.

-But our Church is open daily.
+Our Church is open daily.

 Every Tuesday !